PortSwigger/bseept/README.md

 ### Get specific issue details

-Get all the fields for an issue including all the evidence
+Get all the fields for an issue including all the evidence which ecompasses all the requests and respponses etc.

 ```commandline
 bseept % python3 bseept.py getissuedetails --scanid 123 --issueserial 5601616512020228096 | jq